Art therapy is more than just making art...

 But working with a trained art therapist brings something different to the table.
 It’s a safe space where you're supported, guided, and witnessed—without judgment.
 A therapist can help you go deeper, notice patterns, and hold space for things that might be hard to face alone.
 You’re still in charge of the process, but you’re not doing it all by yourself.

-Therapist designed prompts are also great!
+Therapist designed prompts are also great - check them out in The Studio!

 Who Is Art Therapy For?